-7.2.1.1 A building entrance is within 0.25 mi (0.4 km) walking distance of a local transit stop or 0.5 mi (0.8 km) walking distance of a rapid transit stop.
+- A building entrance is within 0.5 mi (0.8 km) walking distance of a grocery store and a minimum of three other neighborhood assets.
+OR - A building entrance is within 0.5 mi (0.8 km) walking distance of a minimum of six neighborhood assets.